All Episodes

 He's the founder of Rebuilding the Family by Rebuilding the Man, author of The Antidote, Healing America from the Poison of Hate, Blame, and Victimhood.

-Also Pastor Charles Christian Adams, presiding pastor of the Hartford Memorial Baptist Church in Detroit, Michigan.
+Also, Pastor Charles Christian Adams, presiding pastor of the Hartford Memorial Baptist Church in Detroit, Michigan.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

-I'm not asking by is there any I asked you it is certainly one that is driven by a culture of hatred and intolerance.
+It is certainly one that is driven by a culture of hatred and intolerance.

-It it certainly is driven by I don't know.
+It certainly is driven by.

 I'm not asking you for the legal definition.